 1. We spend less time homeschooling each day than we used to spend driving.
 With four kids in four locations last year (including a newborn at home), school drop-off and pick-up took four hours, on a good day.
 We’d get home at about 4:30 and still have homework, music practice, sports, chores, dinner and bath to fit into the 4 hours before bed.
 Now we spend about four hours per day homeschooling, instead of four hours in the car.

 2. We can’t afford private education.
 Even on a doctor’s salary, private education has become unaffordable, especially for larger families.
 Which choice would you make: save for college, save for retirement, or pay private school tuition?
 Few families can afford for all three, and most can only afford one.
 As educational debts loom larger for each successive generation, this financial crunch will only get worse.

-4. Homeschooling is not hard, and it’s fun!
+3. Our kids are excelling academically as homeschoolers.
+Homeschooling allows us to enrich our children’s strengths and supplement their weaknesses.
+The kids’ education moves as fast or as slow as required for that particular subject area.
+They are not pigeon-holed and tracked as gifted, average, or special needs.4.
+Homeschooling is not hard, and it’s fun!
 We bought a “box curriculum” from a major homeschool vendor, and all the books and the day-by-day curriculum checklist came in the mail.
 We have a lot of fun supplementing material through YouTube and online educational sites like Dreambox, Khan Academy, and others.
 Our kids do about half of their math online.

 5. Use whatever public school services you like.
 Need speech therapy, the gifted program, or remedial academics?
 Homeschooled kids are still eligible for all these services.
 Some homeschoolers come into public school daily for “specials” like art, music, PE, or the school play.
 Your kids can even join high school sports teams once they are old enough.
 Our kids are still in sports and scouts sponsored by their old schools.